 The traditional yogic diet does include dairy (but not eggs; an egg is an animal cell).
-Krishna is the flute-playing cowherd, so charming and mischievious, stealing the milkmaids clothes as they bathe, a bucolic scene, each imagines that they alone dance with him.
-Krishna in this form is God we can relate to with a human love and adoration.
-And so the cow and milk are God-related foods.
 In rural areas in India you can still see how preciously a cow is tended, with fresh forage from the forest and lovingly washed.
 Cows are sacred and milk is a God-related food.
 But in the West, as we know, the reality of dairying is different.
-You can read the post on veganism, what if…, and one coming soon on ahimsa milk.
-Doing without milk, butter and cheese is the conscious, ethical continuation of lacto-vegetarianism when consciously produced milk is not available.
+Doing without milk, butter and cheese is the conscious, ethical continuation of lacto-vegetarianism.

 What does sattvic mean?

 Sattva is a state of wholesome, pure, right-feelingness.
 It’s like when you clean the house, things are put away, the light comes in: you feel you can relax and clear your mind.
 Imagine this in other areas of your life: your work, your relationships, your leisure.
 It would all flow more easily.
-The point is for yogis, in sattva your energy rises, your consciousness rises and veils of ignorance fall away.
+The point is for yogis, in sattva your energy rises and your consciousness rises.
+As the Christians put it, ‘cleanliness is next to Godliness’.
 And it all starts with what you put in your stomach: good, tasty, fresh, wholesome food, full of the right nutrition.
 You are what you eat, and for yogis a sattvic diet is fundamental.

 Two other terms: